LibraryCarpentry/librarycarpentry.github.io/pages/donate.md

   We are funded by a wide variety of <a href="{{site.baseurl}}/scf/partners/">supporting organizations</a>, by workshop administration fees, and by <a href="https://carpentries.wedid.it">direct donations</a>
-  from people like you.
+  from people like you.</p>

- Donating even a small amount can make a big difference.
-New funding allows the Carpentries to expand into new geographies and new disciplines, and can help bring workshops to researchers who would otherwise be locked out of participation.
+ <p>Donating even a small amount can make a big difference.
+New funding allows the Carpentries to expand into new geographies and new disciplines, and can help bring workshops to researchers who might otherwise be locked out of participation.

 </p>
 <div align="center">